-- 1. The sub-fund indentified and analysed all companies or issuers for environmental characteristics including, but not limited to, physical risks of climate change and human capital management.
-Screening has been conducted for the underlying E, S (which reflect the individual items of the environmental and/or social characteristics promoted by the sub-fund) and G pillars (corporate governance practices that protect minority investor interests and promote long term sustainable value creation, compared to the reference benchmark selected by the sub-fund. - 2.
-The sub-fund considered responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
-The sub-fund excluded business activities that were deemed harmful to the environment - 4.
-The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting. - 5.
-The sub-fund excluded investments involved in controversial weapons.
+- 1. The sub-fund invested in a concentrated portfolio of equities of companies that benefitted from increasingly constrained healthcare budgets world-wide. - 2.
+The sub-fund considered responsible business practices in accordance with UN Global Compact Principles for businesses. - 3.
+The sub-fund excluded business activities that were deemed harmful to the environment. - 4.
+The sub-fund identified and analysed company's social characteristics, including but not limited to patient access to care. - 5.
+The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.

-indicators measure how the environmental or social
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.